RubenTanner/ruben-tanner-website/README.md

 3. **Export Weekly Data**:
    - Enter the correct password to export the data as a JSON file.
    - Data is cleared each week after export.

+## Highlighted Features those curious

+### SSL/TLS Integration

+- Implemented **SSL/TLS certificates** using **Let's Encrypt** to secure all communications between clients and the server.
+- Configured **Nginx** to redirect all HTTP traffic to **HTTPS**, ensuring data privacy and security.
+- Set up automatic certificate **renewal** using Certbot to keep the SSL certificates up to date without manual intervention, demonstrating knowledge of security best practices.

+### Deployment and Process Management

+- Used **Nginx** as a **reverse proxy** to manage incoming requests and serve static assets efficiently, which is a common practice in modern web applications.
+- Deployed the Node.js server with **PM2** to ensure high availability and manage application restarts in case of failure.

 ## Contributing